Hotel Jefferson (St. Louis, Missouri): History

-The hotel finally closed on July 23, 1975.
-It reopened in 1977 as a residence for the elderly called the Jefferson Arms Apartments.
+The hotel closed on July 23, 1975.
+The building reopened in 1977 as a residence for the elderly called the Jefferson Arms Apartments.
 The building was added to the National Register of Historic Places on October 24, 2003.

 In 2006, developers cleared the building of residents, planning to convert it to condominiums; however, the project collapsed.
 The building was tied up in litigation for many years until it was finally sold to Alterra Worldwide in 2017 for $7 million.
 The new owners announced plans to convert the enormous building to a combination of 239 apartments, a 198-room AC by Marriott hotel, and 20,000 sq ft of retail.
 In February 2021, Alterra paid over $100,000 in back taxes owed on the property, clearing the way for $17.3 million in financing from the city of St. Louis.
-It was reported at that time that the renovation work would cost $104 million, and would begin in June 2022, with completion estimated for 2025.
+It was reported at that time that the renovation work would cost $104 million.
+In October 2022, following the settlement of a lawsuit by the carpenters' union, Alterra announced slightly adjusted plans, for 225 hotel rooms and 235 apartments.
+By early 2025, construction work had progressed, with numerous historic elements restored and the hotel scheduled to open in late 2025.